DARPA-ASKEM/askem-bdf-use-cases/Notebook review test harness/README.md

 This is run as follows:

-    summarize_tools.py [directory]
+    summarize_tools.py [FOLDER CONTAINING EVALUATION OUTPUTS]

 Both of these scripts assume `openai` as the provider chosen to generate the summaries, and output CSV to standard out.